To kip fit and full of energy, it is important to maintain hormonal balance. One of the bothersome hormonal imbalances is estrogen dominance.

 It has a negative impact on the quality of your life and causes a great number of health issues.
 If you have high estrogen levels, this article is for you.
 You'll find out how to naturally rebalance your estrogen levels and gain control over your health.

-While there are signs and symptoms of high estrogen for men and women, the only way to really know what your hormone levels are is to do a hormone test.
-There are several ways of doing this including blood tests, saliva tests, and urine tests.
+There are different signs and symptoms of high estrogen for men and women.
+The only way to really know what your hormone levels are is to do a hormone test.
+There are three types of hormone test: blood test, saliva test, and urine tests.

-The DUTCH test is done at home and a test kit can be sent straight you, so no need to go to doctors and you will be given a comprehensive action plan to go with the results.
+The DUTCH test can be done at home.
+The test kit will be sent straight you and you won't have to go to the doctor.
+You just gather the needed samples and send to our lab.
+As soon as your samples are analyzed, you will be given a comprehensive action plan to go with the results.